Apply for Certification in Audiology

 How: Complete and submit your online application, along with your dues and fees payment, by December 31, 2019—additional documentation, such as your Praxis exam score and doctoral transcript, may be received by ASHA after that date.
-You may instead submit a paper application by printing and mailing the following along with your dues and fees payment.

 Important!
 Beginning January 1, 2020, applications under the 2012 audiology standards will no longer be accepted or available.
 Questions on meeting the 2012 standards?
 Consult the

 Who: Individuals who graduate from their doctoral programs in 2020 or beyond, OR who have completed supervised clinical experiences—under a CCC-A certificate holder—after graduating from their doctoral degree programs.